carp3-noctem/eu.carp3-noctem.enigma2/README.md

 ## Version 0.1.6

-- first and / condition Flowcard implemented (isPowered)
+- NL Translation with thanks to Martin Timmermans
-- deleted Version log up to 0.1.0 for better overview
+- deleted Version log up to 0.1.0 for better overview (can be found under changelog_history.md)

 ## Version 0.1.5